Race Details

 • Water temp: expected to be in low to mid 70s.
 This athlete’s guide will be updated during race week with the latest temperatures.
 All ponds will be tested for water quality.

-• All athletes must wear swim caps provided by the race during each swim leg.
-Latex allergy?
-Bring a brightly colored swim cap of your choice (not orange or yellow) and notify personnel at packet pick-up
+• All athletes must wear the silicone swim caps provided by the race during each swim leg.

 • Wetsuits.
-Yes, of course, but not mandatory.
-We can safely say they will be legal on all swim legs…the water will be mild but not that mild.
+Allowed but not mandatory.
+We can safely say they will be legal on all swim legs…the water will be warm, but not that warm.
+Hard-core swimrunners will consider each pond to be like a nice warm bath.

-• Safety buoy.
-Mandatory for solo racers.
-Not mandatory for teams.
-Inflated during all swim segments.
-All racers will be provided with a complementary swim buoy (with built-in sealed storage pocket) but you may use your own safety buoy, Restube or similar device if you prefer.
+• Safety device for solo racers: A swim safety buoy is mandatory for solo racers.
+Inflate for all swim segments.
+All racers will be provided with a complementary swim buoy (with built-in sealed storage pocket) but you may use your own safety buoy, your own Restube or similar rescue device if you prefer.

 • Fins.
 No

-• Just remember, you must finish carrying the same items with which you started your race.
+• Just remember, you must finish while carrying the same items with which you started your race.

 • Lifeguards (on rescue boards) and escorts (in kayaks) will be present on the course during the swim leg of the race.
 You may pause your swim to rest at a kayak or paddleboard before continuing

-• At the head lifeguard’s discretion (each water crossing has an experienced head lifeguard) any swimmer may be towed to shore by a kayak or rescue board.
+• At the head lifeguard’s discretion (each water crossing has a head lifeguard plus other guards) any swimmer may be towed to shore by a kayak or rescue board.
 They may then finish the run portions (only!) of the race but they are no longer eligible for awards

 The “Medium Race” for 2024: